 I am a PhD student at Loughborough University working on carnivorous plants.
 I am also a member of the BSBI Events and Communications committee and have helped organise the Exhibition Meeting.
-On the day I am chairing a session and will be working behind the scenes.

 As Principal Ecologist at Surrey Wildlife Trust Ecology Services I get to identify plants at work and then identify more at the weekend on field trips.
 I am a member of BSBI Events & Communications Committee.

 I'm an ecologist at the UK Centre for Ecology & Hydrology and I'm also Chair of BSBI Events & Communications Committee, the amazing team behind today's event!

 Kylie has been a member of the Events & Communications Committee since 2015 and is currently the Committee's Secretary.
 She will be Chair for the third session of talks at this year's AEM.
 In day-to-day life Kylie is the Operational Biodiversity and Plastics Manager for Anglian Water, responsible for operational legislative compliance in relation to wildlife and the biodiversity management of >7000ha of land across the East of England and Hartlepool, with a sideline in leading the plastic waste reduction strategy for the business.

 BSBI's Communications Officer, responsible for keeping the website updated, answering enquiries, promoting the society’s work to a wider audience.
 I oversee BSBI's social media platforms, edit the new monthly eNewsletter for members & supporters, and the News & Views blog.
 I've helped with organising the Exhibition Meeting and am exhibiting a few posters about BSBI activities.
 I'll be mostly behind the scenes on the day, sharing links in 'chat' and live-tweeting when I can using the #BSBIExhibitionMeeting hashtag.